Ezidi Mirza: Appointment as the Governor of Mosul and death

 In 1649 AD, Ezidi Mirza was appointed as the governor of Mosul by the Grand Vizier Kara Murad Pasha.
-During his brief reign, the Yezidis enjoyed rare security.
-They were able to build up their wealth, work and trade without much fear and the Yezidi shrines in Mosul were rebuilt under his rule.
-However, according to Yezidi sagas, Ezidi Mirza's striving for power had a personal motive, as after becoming the governor of Mosul, Mirza immediately began to take revenge for his two brothers.
+During his brief reign, Mosul saw an economical and agricultural boom, and the Yezidis enjoyed rare security, they were able to build up their wealth, work and trade in the city without much fear and the Yezidi shrines in Mosul were rebuilt under his rule.
+However, according to Yezidi sagas, there was also a personal motive behind Ezidi Mirza's strive for power, as after becoming the governor of Mosul, Mirza immediately began to take revenge for his two brothers.
 Mirza ordered the demolition of the farm of the farmer who had caught and handed him and his brothers over to the Ottoman guards.
 Thereafter he ordered the families of those Ottoman guards who had forced him to murder his brothers, to be captured and brought to his castle, where Mirza confronted them and personally had them slaughtered.

 Just a year later, when Kara Murad Pasha was deposed from his office, Ezidi Mirza, like the other governors, lost his position.
 Mirza decided to go to Istanbul to protest his removal.
 Melek Ahmad Pasha, who was responsible for the great invasion of Shingal in 1640, became the new Grand Vizier of the Ottomans.
 His hatred of the Yezidis had remained and he made sure that Ezidi Mirza was not to be given back his position.
 When Mirza was informed about the appointment of the new Grand Vizier, he began to plan a rebellion in secrecy.
 One day, on a trip back to Bashiqa with 60 guards, he died in an ambush by Ottoman soldiers.

-His death led to anger in the Yezidi regions and eventually to a major rebellion led by the new chief named Imadin Hakkari who was supported by other Yezidi leaders including the Mîr Zeynal Javkhali.
+His death led to anger in the Yezidi regions and eventually to a major rebellion led by the new chief named Imadin Hakkari who raised an army of 6,000 warriors with the support of other Yezidi leaders including the Mîr Zeynal Begê Çavbixalî.
 Yezidis were able to overtake large swathes of territory, including the Barwari region from the Ottoman and Sunni Kurdish alliance.
 Eventually, Ottomans were able to push Yezidis back after sending reinforcements to Diyarbekir, however, because of heavy casualties, Ottomans decided to hold peace talks with the Yezidi leaders.
+As part of the agreement, Ottomans would withdraw their troops from Hakkari region, therefore, Bahdinan would see a period of peace and harmony thereafter.